 Advertising is an age-old facet of the running of a business.
 But these days, it looks a little different than it has in the past.
 More people see ads on Facebook or at the top of their Google searches than they do ads in the paper or even on TV.
 As the digital age marches on, online advertising has rapidly become one of the easiest ways to expand your business.

 But the one aspect of advertising that has never changed is that it requires a budget.
 Which begs the question: how much will advertising cost you?

 The cost of advertising can vary depending on the format of your ad, the type of ad campaign you choose, and especially the online advertising platform you use.

-Of these, there are three platforms that form the Holy Trinity of online advertising: Google AdWords, Facebook Ads, and Instagram.
+Of these, there are three platforms that form the best of online advertising: Google AdWords, Facebook Ads, and Instagram.

 Today, we’ll parse out the costs of advertising on these three digital giants, as well as each of their strengths and weaknesses.

 The Cost of Online Advertising: Google AdWords

-Google is first and foremost in any discussion of online advertising or marketing for a reason.
+Google is first and foremost in any discussion of online advertising or search engine advertising for a reason.

-The vast majority of people know Google for their omniscient and ubiquitous search engine, but what some folks may not realize is that Google has seamlessly integrated a veritable advertising machine into this search engine.
+The vast majority of people know Google for its omniscient and ubiquitous search engine, but what some folks may not realize is that Google has seamlessly integrated a veritable advertising machine into this search engine.
 Online advertising brings in the greatest part of Google’s revenue every year.

 Google AdWords Pricing Model